 - Work out problems with providers and health insurance

 Claims assistants often charge an hourly or yearly fee.
 The cost can vary.

 Organize Doctor Visits

-The Alliance of Claims Assistance Professionals
+Alliance of Claims Assistance Professionals

 Creating a health journal.
 American Academy of Family Physicians website.
-Available at: http://familydoctor.org/familydoctor/en/healthcare-management/working-with-your-doctor/creating-a-health-journal.html.
-Updated May 2014.
-Accessed June 23, 2016.
+Available at: https://familydoctor.org/creating-a-health-journal/ .
+Accessed October 14, 2021.

 Tracking your medical bills and health insurance claims.
 American Society of Clinical Oncology website.
-Available at: http://www.cancer.net/navigating-cancer-care/managing-your-care/tracking-your-medical-bills-and-health-insurance-claims.
-Updated August 2015.
-Accessed June 23, 2016.
+Available at: https://www.cancer.net/navigating-cancer-care/managing-your-care/tracking-your-medical-bills-and-health-insurance-claims.
+Accessed October 14, 2021.

 Last reviewed October 2021 by EBSCO Medical Review Board Last Updated: 10/14/2021